KhadHamza2000/IrisDetectionModel/README.md

-# IrisDetectionModel
-This is a supervised machine learning model that can learn from the measurements of irises whose species is known, and can predict the species for a new iris.

-# References

-Müller, A.C., & Guido, S. "Introduction to Machine Learning with Python" (Book Reference)

 # Iris Dataset Analysis

-This repository contains Python code that explores and analyzes the Iris dataset using machine learning techniques.
+This repository contains Python code for a supervised machine learning model that learns from the measurements of irises with known species and predicts the species for new irises.

 ## Overview